 The neighborhood spread

 The report's neighborhood table — the rows are our research estimates alongside the live citywide figures — showed the spread that defines LA condo shopping.
-Beverly Hills topped the medians at about 1.85 million dollars, with Century City around 1.65 million and Venice near 1.55 million; Santa Monica sat around 1.25 million.
+Beverly Hills topped the medians at about $1.85 million, with Century City around 1.65 million and Venice near 1.55 million; Santa Monica sat around 1.25 million.
 The value end ran through Downtown LA at roughly 645 thousand and Koreatown near 640 thousand, with Hollywood around 735 thousand — and Downtown carried by far the deepest inventory count in the table.
 The takeaway is that the citywide median of 750 thousand is a midpoint between two different markets: coastal and Westside product trading at double it, and the urban cores trading below it with the most selection.

 What the median actually buys